GreptimeTeam/docs/docs/developer-guide/frontend/table-sharding.md

 in OLTP databases.

 In GreptimeDB, a table can be horizontally partitioned in multiple ways and it uses the same partitioning types (and corresponding syntax) as in MySQL.
-Currently, GreptimeDB supports "RANGE partitioning" and "RANGE COLUMNS partitioning".
+Currently, GreptimeDB supports "RANGE COLUMNS partitioning".

-In RANGE partitioning, each partition includes only a portion of the data from the table, and is grouped by some column(s) value range.
+In "RANGE COLUMNS partitioning", each partition includes only a portion of the data from the table, and is grouped by some column(s) value range.
 For example, we can partition a table in GreptimeDB like
 this: